 2. Set off as

 and south of the mouth of McAllister Creek and

-thousand five hundred dollars to be paid in annuities in
+thousand five hundred dollars to be paid in

 Thirty thousand two hundred and fifty dollars to

-to remove the Indians when the interests of the
+the President to remove the Indians when the

-on the reservations except by consent of the
+the reservations except by consent of the Agent.

-by having a Seattle park named for
+immortalized by having a Seattle park named for

 On October 14,